jacobobryant/platypub/themes/default/README.md

 ## Setup

 Within Platypub, you'll want to have at least one site, newsletter, and post.
-Tags are used to specify which sites, newsletters, and posts go together.
-For experimenting, you could create one of each and assign them all a tag of `example-site`.

-For using this theme as-is, you'll also want to create three additional special posts:
+For using this theme as-is, you'll also want to create three special pages:

- - One with `example-site welcome` for the tags.
+ - One with `welcome` for the tag.
 The contents of this post will be emailed to new subscribers.
- - One with `example-site page` for the tags and `subscribed` for the slug.
+ - One with `/subscribed/` for the path.
    This page will be rendered at `http://localhost:8888/subscribed/` and will be shown to new subscribers.
 It should say something like "check your inbox for a welcome email."
- - One with `example-site page` for the tags and `about` for the slug.
+ - One with `/about` for the path.
 This will be linked to from the default site's nav bar.

 ## Theme development

-Make your own theme by copying this folder, e.g. `cp -r themes/default themes/mytheme`.
-Then go to your site and newsletter in Platypub and change the theme to `mytheme` (or whatever you called the directory).
+See https://github.com/jacobobryant/platypub-theme-minimalist for an example of a custom theme that reuses code from Platypub's default theme.
+To create your own custom theme, you can copy that repo's contents into a `themes/my-custom-theme` directory, and then make your changes.

 ### Website